THE PSYCHOLOGY OF TRAVEL

 All sorts of different folks.
 All reacting in their own way to the demands of travel.
 Even frequent flyers have bad days when they’re on the move.

-Whether you're greeted by the residents of an entire city, or no one at all, there's no disguising your state of mind when you walk through those doors.
-And you can guarantee there's a friendly driver there, watching your every move.
+And whether you’re greeted by the residents of an entire city, or no one at all, there’s no disguising your state of mind when you walk through those doors.
+And you can guarantee there’s a friendly driver there somewhere, watching your every move.

 So when you’re next heading to your local airport, go a little earlier.
 Find a good seat, grab a coffee and enjoy the show.
 You won’t be disappointed.